Luca Attanasio: Personal life

 Attanasio was married to Zakia Seddiki, a Morocco-born woman from Casablanca, since 2015.
 She is the president of a Congolese non-governmental organization providing assistance to women and children.
 They had three daughters.

-While living in Morocco, where he served as the Italian Consul General, Attanasio gave shahada, taking the Muslim name Amir, as his wife was a Muslim.
 Attanasio himself was a Christian, belonging to the Catholic faith, according to Limbiate parish priest Angelo Gornati.
 After his death, several Muslim communities observed a Salat al-gha'ib, or absentee funeral prayer, for him and Milambo.
 Baraa Al Obeidi, imam of Milan's Maria Mosque, said Attanasio should be considered a martyr by the Muslim community, as he was an innocent killed due to his humanitarian work.